zhlhaohao/deepwiki-open/api/README.md

 - **Ollama**: No API key required (runs locally)

 ##### Custom OpenAI API Endpoints
-The `OPENAI_API_BASE` variable allows you to specify a custom endpoint for the OpenAI API.
+The `OPENAI_BASE_URL` variable allows you to specify a custom endpoint for the OpenAI API.
 This is useful for:

 - Enterprise users with private API channels
 - Organizations using self-hosted or custom-deployed LLM services